 The University may take disciplinary action against a student who violates the University's Code of Conduct.
-Depending on where the incident occurs, violations will be reported on the Classroom Incident Report (classroom-related incidents), the Residence Life Incident Report form (for campus housing issues), or the Security Incident Report (for general campus incidents) (collectively the "Reports").
-Reports submitted for specific actions, as recommended by college Professional Practices Committees, are forwarded for processing only and are not subject to the procedures outlined in this section.
+Reports are forwarded to the Office of Academic Compliance upon discovery of the incident.
+Additionally, faculty are required to notify students that an incident report will be submitted to the Office of Academic Compliance.
+Reports submitted for specific actions, as recommended by college Professional Practices Committees or Threat Assessment Team are forwarded for processing only and are not subject to the procedures outlined in this section.